 Treatment of Chalazion Eye Disease

-• Antibiotics.
-Topical antibiotic ointments may be used if the inflammation, redness or discharge is significant but do not expect any significant improvment.
+Topical antibiotic ointments may be used if the inflammation, redness or discharge is significant but do not expect any significant improvement.
 Topical antibiotics (eye drops) are not particularly useful as they are not able to penetrate through the eyelid skin.
-If the chalazion is infected this is called a hordeolum or commonly known as a stye - oral antibiotics are very useful in these cases.
+If the chalazion is infected this is called a hordeolum or commonly known as a stye – oral antibiotics are very useful in these cases.

-• Steroid Injections.
-If the abovementioned treatments still fail to treat chalazion, check with your eye doctor for other alternatives.
+If the above-mentioned treatments still fail to treat chalazion, check with your eye doctor for other alternatives.
 The eye doctor may deem it necessary to inject you with intralesional steroids.

-• Surgery.
 A surgical procedure to remove chalazion is usually safe.
-General anesthesia is used in this outpatient procedure.
+General anesthesia is normally not used in this outpatient procedure.
 Sutures are not necessary, though your eyes must remain padded for six hours.
 Bleeding usually occurs after surgery, though by simply applying pressure into the area, the problem will resolve itself.
 Possible eyelid infection can be treated with oral antibiotics.